TheSantacloud/blog/content/posts/GMs are like DJs.md

 Game mastering works the same way.

 Can you recall a moment when someone really listened and responded to what you said?
 It feels great, doesn’t it?
 When you give that to your players, their engagement grows - and so does yours.
 That feedback loop creates the best kind of play: the kind that sticks in your memory for years.
 Everyone feels like they have a stake in this epic tale.
-Like the world is alive, and their creativity shapes it. **They don’t have to know it was a prefab element that just happened to click.** It's a win-win; you get to prep epic scenarios and they get to activate and surprise you with better stories that you would even imagine.
+Like the world is alive, and their creativity shapes it. **They don’t have to know it was a prefab element that just happened to click.** It's a win-win; you get to prep epic scenarios and they get to activate and surprise you with better stories that you could have even imagined.

 I know, I know... you're probably just sitting there thinking "yeah but you don't understand, my players aren't like that.
 They're passive, and just wait for my narration".
 Some players are naturally more shy/passive than the other - but this doesn't mean that they can't share in the spotlight.
 A simple *directed* "what do you do?" that leads to a skill check that reveals a secret is enough to make their day.
 You will see that this pays dividends over time.
 ### Your prep should serve tools, not only stories